ev3dev/edu-docs/Getting-Started-Developing-on-ev3dev.md

 # Choosing a Workflow and Toolchain

+## Workflow Introduction

 >This mostly applies to more advanced language options.

-For Python and Javascript, almost everything is built-in to the ev3dev distribution already, and all you need is an Editor or Integrated Development Environment (IDE) to write your programs in, and then execute it on the EV3 Controller (after downloading if necessary).
+For Python and Javascript, almost everything is already built-in to the ev3dev distribution; all you need is an Editor or Integrated Development Environment (IDE) to write your programs in, and then execute it on the EV3 Controller (after downloading if necessary).

 > The pre-built ev3dev image has everything you need, unless you're interested in installing non-standard library packages into the ev3dev image (this is an advanced topic which is not covered in this guide).